rackerlabs/design-system/_component_design/tooltip.md

 category: Components
 usage: >
   A tooltip is a message that appears when a user places a cursor over an image, icon, hyperlink or other user interface element.

-  Use the tooltip when you want to convey brief snippets of information, to explain an element a bit more, or to display truncated text.
 preview-image: preview-images/tooltip.svg
 status: stable
 resource: true